mastoj/RoslynSamples/README.md

  * One diagnositic project with refactoring

 I'll also try to add tags to the projects, in addition to the commits, as I go along so it is possible to see the changes I made and compare newly started project and finished project.

+There is also a presentation on [Slideshare](http://www.slideshare.net/mastoj/roslyn-35081155) where I showed this demo code.